ravi0130/azure-avs-microhack/README.md

     - An Express Route gateway,
     - A Windows Server Jumbox,
     - A bastion host.

+- **The VM will have an auto-shutdown scheduled at night to save cost in your subscription.
+REMEMBER TO POWER IT ON THE D DAY !**

 Verify these resources are present in the portal.